smtp2go-oss/wordpress-plugin/README.txt

 = Can I get support? =

 Absolutely!
-SMTP2GO has support agents located in the US, EU, UK, and the Pacific to cover all time zones providing assistance when you need it most.
-If you have questions or need assistance then feel free to contact the support team by logging into your SMTP2GO dashboard and clicking on the support icon on the top-right of the screen.
+The SMTP2GO support team has agents located in the US, EU, UK, and the Pacific to cover all time zones providing assistance when you need it most.
+If you have questions or need help then feel free to contact the support team by logging into your SMTP2GO dashboard and clicking on the support icon on the top-right.
 We can be reached by instant message, ticket, or phone.

 = How do I avoid emails going to the spam or junk folder? =

-1. Ensure you have added your Sender Domain Names to the "Sending > Verified" section of your SMTP2GO account, and have them all fully verified.
+1. Check that your domain names are fully verified in the "Sending > Verified Sender" section of your SMTP2GO account.

 2. Make sure your domain has a great reputation and isn't listed on any blacklists.
+A good place to start checking is MXToolbox.

-3. Think about your email content and avoid words and phrases that could trigger a spam filter.
+3. Think about your email content and subject line to avoid words and phrases that could trigger a spam filter.

 If you're needing extra help, our support team has lots of tips and tricks to help you out.
 You can find the support tab in your SMTP2GO dashboard.

 == Installation ==

-If you are not an existing customer, you will need to signup for an SMTP2GO account - [a free plan is available!](https://www.smtp2go.com)
+If you are not an existing customer, you will an SMTP2GO account - [a free plan is available!](https://www.smtp2go.com)

 https://www.youtube.com/watch?v=28MaT2NWR5A